 - All-purpose flour

 - Smooth creamy peanut butter like Jeff, Peter Pan or Skippy.
 We don’t recommend using natural peanut butter with oil on top.

 1. First prep your baking pan and preheat the oven

 Adjust the oven rack to the lower-middle position and preheat the oven to 350 degrees F.

 Make an aluminum foil or parchment paper sling for a 13×9-inch baking pan.
 Generously coat the foil with vegetable cooking spray.
 Set aside.

 2. Next whisk together the wet ingredients

-In a large bowl, pour the boiling water over the chopped baking chocolate and cocoa powder.
+In a large bowl, pour the boiling water over the cocoa powder and chopped baking chocolate to melt.
 Whisk until all the chocolate is melted and well blended.

 Add the sugar, vegetable oil, eggs, melted butter and vanilla extract and whisk until combined.

 Gently fold in the flour and salt until incorporated.
 Pour the brownie batter into the prepared pan.